 An unexpected accident, illness or injury can profoundly change your life — sometimes suddenly.
 And if it does, you may find yourself needing help with the tasks of everyday living.

-Having a plan in place for long-term care may be one of the most important steps you can take to ensure your future financial security for yourself and your family.
+Long-term care planning may be one of the most important steps you can take to ensure the future financial security of you and your family.

 For the family of a person with special needs, financial planning is a necessity.
-A well-designed and -executed special-needs plan can have a profound impact on your loved one’s quality of life and can help turn your dreams for his or her future into reality.
+Well-designed and properly executed special-needs planning can have a profound impact on your loved one’s quality of life and can help turn your dreams for his or her future into reality.
 A comprehensive plan can also help you avoid some common mistakes and oversights that could jeopardize the lifetime support of your loved one with special needs.

 With so much at stake, it’s vital to work with professionals who understand the complexities of planning for a person with special needs.
 In fact, getting advice from someone without this expertise may do more harm than good.